Rights of Tenants: Evictions

 No. It is illegal for your landlord to throw you out by force.
 Your landlord must get a court order before he evicts you.
 If your landlord tries to get around this by changing the locks, taking your property, or shutting off any of your utilities, he has broken the law.
 If you take him to court and ask for immediate help, the court may stop the landlord and order him to pay you for your losses or $250.00, whichever is greater, plus your court costs.
 If you have a lawyer and you win the case, the court can also order your landlord to pay your attorney fees.

 NOTE: The electric company must determine if tenants are living in a place before cutting off service at the owner's request.
-If you agree to put the service in your name, the electric company cannot cut you off.
+If you agree to put the service in your name and you pay the bills going forward, the electric company cannot cut you off.
+This applies to all utility companies that are regulated by the Maine PUC (including water, telephone land line, and natural gas companies).

 Does my landlord have to have a reason to evict me?